 It’s not easy to differentiate which TV is at best with 3D content.
 But with passive 3D technology, this TV delivers all the native resolution of a full HD 3D Blu-ray without any detail compromise or any flicker or crosstalk issue which is usually associated with active technology.
 3D images on this TV look almost free from tell-tale ghosting problem.

-Also, TV in most cases, it detects when a 3D content is being played, but just in case if it don’t detect and shows a splitted screen, you can choose 2D to 3D conversion, which shall play the content accurately for you as it is meant to.
+Also, TV in most cases, it detects when a 3D content is being played, but just in case if it doesn’t detect and shows a split screen, you can choose 2D to 3D conversion, which shall play the content accurately for you as it is meant to.
 Overall, Philips 50PUT8509/98 does a brilliant job of putting 3D back in front of our eyes.

 Philips Ambilight TV: Sound Quality

-As i said before at start, with incorrect settings, you might can face under-strength vocals because of pseudo surround modes, otherwise this TV gives a very solid audio account of itself.
+As I said before at start, with incorrect settings, you might face under-strength vocals because of pseudo-surround modes, otherwise, this TV gives a very solid audio account of itself.
 Max volume can be reached without any distortion nor the soundstage would lose any cohesion and voices of each are both clear and well placed.

-While Treble detailing is reasonably clear, i wish Philips could have given more control in customizing dB levels like as in a equalizer so that we may could set our own comfortable mode for listening.
+While Treble detailing is reasonably clear, I wish Philips could have given more control in customizing dB levels like as in an equalizer so that we may set our own comfortable mode for listening.
 It also has a decent stab at pumping out bass and the speakers are placed at bottom of the TV and are not visible to the users.

 While maxing out the volume, just in case if you find yourself stuck with flawed “incredible surround” settings, this TV yet is in a position to deliver a soundstage that for the most part, making his 4K content proud.